Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Applications

 \textbf{Edge-preserved Smoothing:} Edge-preserved smoothing attempts to extract dominant structures of observations and eliminate undesired textures and noises.
-We construct the FDM formulation of this application through changing the fidelity formulation with the desired smooth solution $\mathbf{u}$ and the observation $\mathbf{y}$.
-As for this application, we establish the fidelity as $f(\mathbf{u}) = \|\mathbf{u} - \mathbf{y} \|^2$ and build widely used $\phi$ as $\ell_{0}$-norm prior~\cite{xu2011image} to smooth the textures, which provide the concrete model of Eq.~(\ref{eq:model-u}).
+We construct the FDM formulation of this application by changing the fidelity formulation with the desired smooth solution $\mathbf{u}$ and the observation $\mathbf{y}$.
+As for this application, we establish the fidelity as $f(\mathbf{u}) = \|\mathbf{u} - \mathbf{y} \|^2$ and build widely used $\phi$ as $\ell_{0}$-norm prior~\cite{xu2011image} to smooth the textures.